 Node.js has a strong community and bug tracking team, having its own modules and tools that are easily available on Node Package Manager (NPM).

-Here’s an elaboration of some of the benefits of Node.js.
+Here’s an elaboration of 8 benefits of Node.js.

 Thus, reading/writing to file systems, network connections and to the database is executed quickly in Node.js.
 It allows Node.js developers to build agile and highly scalable network applications that are capable of handling bulk amounts of simultaneous connections having high throughput.